xialijun0801/qfin/README.md

 - stringr
 - lubridate
+- Matrix
 - gridExtra

+Once you are fluent with R, take a look at these advanced packages:

+- Rcpp
+- devtools
+- testthat
+- roxygen2

 Make sure you understand the usage and output of these functions: `lm`, `glm`, `anova`, `summary.lm`, `plot.lm`, `acf`, `pacf`.